jdgamble555/angular-fire-dgraph/README.md

 Goto: https://console.cloud.google.com/iam-admin/

-Make sure you add the role 'Service Account Token Creator' in your project to both:
+Add the role `Service Account Token Creator` in your project to your google user member account
-- YOUR-PROJECT@appspot.gserviceaccount.com
-- your google user member account

 # URQL NOTES